OpenNebula/docs/source/design_and_installation/quick_starts/qs_centos_vmware.rst

 Ok, so now that everything is in place, let's start using your brand new OpenNebula cloud!
 Use your browser to access Sunstone.
 The URL would be ``http://@IP-of-the-front-end@:9869``

-Once you introduce the credentials for the “oneuser” user (with the chosen password in the previous section) you will get to see the Sunstone dashboard.
-You can also log in as “oneadmin”, you will notice the access to more functionality (basically, the administration and physical infrastructure management tasks)
+Introduce the credentials for the “oneuser” user (with the chosen password in the previous section) you will get to see the Cloud View dashboard.
+Log out and now log in as “oneadmin”, you will notice the access to more functionality (basically, the administration and physical infrastructure management tasks)

 |image7|

 It is time to launch our first VM.
 Let's use one of the pre created appliances found in the `marketplace <http://marketplace.c12g.com/>`__.

-Log in as “oneuser”, go to the Marketplace tab in Sunstone (in the left menu), and select the “ttylinux-VMware” row.
+Logged in as “oneadmin”, go to the Marketplace tab in Sunstone (in the left menu), and select the “ttylinux-VMware” row.
 Click on the “Import to local infrastructure” button in the upper right, and set the new image a name (use “ttylinux - VMware”) and place it in the “VMwareImages” datastore.
 If you go to the Virtual Resources/Image tab, you will see that the new Image will eventually change its status from ``LOCKED`` to ``READY``.

 Now we need to create a template that uses this image.
-Go to the Virtual Resources/Templates tab, click on ”+Create” and follow the wizard, or use the “Advanced mode” tab of the wizard to paste the following:
+Go to the Virtual Resources/Templates tab, click on ”+” and follow the wizard, or use the “Advanced mode” tab of the wizard to paste the following:

 .. code::